betterscientificsoftware/bssw.io/Articles/Blog/WhenNotToWriteAutomatedTests-src.md

-# When NOT to Write Automated Tests?
+# Pre-reference Version: When NOT to Write Automated Tests?

 #### Contributed by [Roscoe A. Barltett](https://bartlettroscoe.github.io)